Build Host Constraints

 All of the following information applies to package manager

 calls performed inside of the image root tree.
-Meaning after
+Meaning, after

 the image bootstrap phase.
-During the image bootstrap phase
+During the image bootstrap phase,

 behavior can only be influenced by changing the setup of the

-address issues in this area.
-See Building in a Self-Contained Environment for
+build host.
+An isolated build environment is required to address issues in this area.
+See Building in a Self-Contained Environment for details.

 zypper: modalias matching